Hydration: Are You Drinking Enough Water?

 And now, it's time to meet our final guest for today.

-It's someone who gets very, very annoyed by all the messaging around, you need to drink more water.
+It's someone who gets very, very annoyed by all the messaging around you need to drink more water.

-Tammy Hugh Butler at Wayne State University in Detroit.
+It's Dr. Tammy Hugh Butler at Wayne State University in Detroit.

+And she hears this all the time.
 Recently, she was at the doctor and a nurse told her, you know, you just need to drink a lot of water.

-It's going to solve your blood pressure and you're not going to get any headaches and your digestion is going to be fine.
+That's going to like solve all your problems.
+It's going going to stop your blood pressure and you're not going to get any headaches and your digestion is going to be fine.

-And for her, I was just like, I'm like, that's not true.
+You just need to drink my water.
+And for her, I was just like, I'm like,

-The reason she says that's not true is because Our body has a badass way of making sure that we have just the right amount of water that we need.
+The reason she says that's not true is because our body has a badass way of making sure that we have just the right amount of water that we need.

 And it all comes down to this particular balance between water and salt, which affects so much, like even the size of the cells in our body.

 So if you lose too much water and you concentrate the salt, all of your cells shrink like raisins.
+So your body doesn't like that.

 It doesn't function well when you're all shoveled up.

-When you get dehydrated, the water flows out of your cells.
+When you get dehydrated, the water flows out of your cells, so they literally get smaller.

+On the other hand, say you drink too much water.
 The water is going to flow inside of your cells and all of your cells are going to swell.

 Your body doesn't like that either.